What Is the Best Fertiliser for My Lawn?

-Fertilising might seem like an optional task with lawn care, but fertilising your lawn is one of the most important parts of lawn care.
-Fertilisers are packed with essential nutrient that help you grow and maintain your lawn, allowing you to have a green and healthy garden.
+Fertilising might seem like an optional task with lawn care, but it actually is one of the most important parts of the job.
+Fertilisers are packed with essential nutrients that help you grow and maintain your lawn, allowing you to have a green and healthy garden.
 Read on to know more about the best fertiliser for your lawns and when you should use them.

 There are several formulations of fertiliser that you can choose from.
 The best fertiliser for your lawns will depend on what your lawns need, as well as your lawn care style.
 Below are some of the different types of fertiliser that lawn owners can use.